Is the Harvest Century a rain or shine event?

 May I pick up registration materials for other riders?

 Yes, as long as you have their registration receipts.

 Not to worry!
 A list of all registered participants will be on hand at all the registration sites.

 Does the MAX run extra trains before and after the Harvest Century?

 MAX will run as regularly scheduled on Sunday.
 No extra trains will run.
 You are permitted to bring your bicycle on board.
 The MAX schedule is available on the TriMet website.

 Your finish time will depend on when you start, which ride you choose, how much time you spend looking at the scenery along the way and, of course, your pedaling pace.
 The first riders usually cross the finish line at about noon.
 All riders must finish by 5:15pm.
 The majority of riders finish between 2:00pm and 4:00pm.
-Family route riders take about 30 minutes to one hour to complete their course.
+Family Route riders take about 30 minutes to one hour to complete their route.

 Is there a gear drop?